Akira Corassani

-Hamid Khorassani (حمید خراسانی; born August 27, 1982), professionally known as Akira Corassani, is a retired Iranian-Swedish mixed martial artist who most recently competed as a Featherweight in the Ultimate Fighting Championship.
+Hamid Khorassani (حمید خراسانی; born August 27, 1982), professionally known as Akira Corassani, is a Swedish former professional mixed martial artist who most recently competed in the Featherweight division of the Ultimate Fighting Championship (UFC).
 A professional MMA competitor since 2007, Corassani has made a name for himself fighting mainly in Western Europe.
 He was a competitor on Spike TV's The Ultimate Fighter: Team Bisping vs. Team Miller as a member of Team Bisping.

 Background

-Corassani was born in Lund in Iranian-Azerbaijani family, southern Sweden.
+Corassani was born in Lund, southern Sweden, to an Iranian-Azerbaijani family.
 His parents moved to Sweden from Iran around 1976.
 He began martial arts when he was six years old, Shotokan Karate became his discipline for 1 year until he switched over to Tae Kwon Do.
 He was playing football in his hometown team as well as pursuing his black belt in Tae Kwon Do.
 Corassani graduated fast and was considered a natural talent early on.
 At the age of 14 he became a Tae Kwon Do black belt to shortly after quit and pursue his football journey.
 Football became his main focus in life as he played in the highest youth league in Sweden.
 At the age of 22 Corassani found his way back to martial arts and he began training MMA.
 Corassani comes from an academic family and has four sibling who are all doctors.
 Corassani is vegan.
 Corassani speaks seven different languages: Swedish, English, Spanish, Portuguese, Persian, Azeri and Turkish.